ThePythonicCow/rawscan/README.md

   cmake ..
   make

-This will place the resulting executables, libraries, and header files in that build directory.
+This will place the resulting executables and library in that build directory.

 ### Running the test: